-One of the best places to have a meal or even just a drink is the restaurant up at Kok Tobe.
+One of the best places to have a meal or just a drink is the restaurant up at Kok Tobe.
 The shashlik is some of the best in the city and the beers are decent and cold.
-The views however are out of this world and one of my favourite things to do in Almaty is watch the sun set while filling my face with food and beer.
+The views however are out of this world!
+One of my favourite things to do in Almaty is watching the sunset while filling my face with food and beer.

 Where to stay in Almaty?

 Almaty has a great range of hostels and hotels to suit all budgets.
 See below for some of my top choices when staying in the city.

 Sky Hostel is usually my first stop on any trip to Almaty.
 The friendly and helpful staff are always smiling and the hostel is clean and comfortable with lots of common areas to chill out in.